puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-cmdline-options-proxy-settings.md

 description: "Use command-line options to configure proxy settings "
 ---

-# Use Microsoft Edge command-line options to configure proxy settings
+# How to use Microsoft Edge command-line options to configure proxy settings

 This article describes how you can use command-line options to change the default system network settings.